 Parents who don’t have an SSN will not be able to sign the FAFSA electronically.
 They will have to print out the signature page of the FAFSA, sign it manually and mail it to the Federal Student Aid Programs address.

-DACA students have to include information from their parents’ previous tax return on the FAFSA, along with their own income and tax information.
+DACA students have to include information from their parents’ previous tax returns on the FAFSA, along with their own income and tax information.
 They can link to those details directly through the IRS Data Retrieval Tool or manually input the figures.

 Other resources for financial aid